Squad Busters: Progression

 The player progresses through different Worlds in the World Journey by collecting Portal Energy.
 As the player progresses through a World, they unlock new Squaddies, maps, and Battle Mods, and various items.
-Portal Energy is collected by completing tasks and as a reward for playing matches, earning more the higher your rank in battle.
+Portal Energy is collected by completing tasks and as a reward for playing matches, earning more the higher one's rank in battle.

 Squaddies can evolve into more powerful forms by collecting Squaddies from the previous stage.
 There are five stages of Squaddie Evolution: Baby, Classic, Super, Ultra, and Ultimate.
-To evolve a Squaddie from Baby to Classic, you need 30 Babies; 15 Classics for Super; 6 Supers for Ultra; and 3 Ultras for Ultimate.
+To evolve a Squaddie from Baby to Classic, one needs 30 Babies; 15 Classics for Super; 6 Supers for Ultra; and 3 Ultras for Ultimate.
 Squaddies are collected by opening chests, progressing through the World Journey, and the in-game shop.

 Unlike regular Squaddies, Heroes do not evolve and are instead of upgraded using Hero Points as part of the Hero Journey.
 The Hero Journey has several pages with different upgrades, skins, emotes, and other items to unlock with Hero Points.

 Updates and changes

 Since August 14, 2024, Items and MEGA units have been removed from the game for balancing changes.
 Players with these existing items have been refunded in coins and MEGA units have become skins in the process.
 This update also added the Lava World, and added three new Squaddies, Archer, Miner, and Leon.
 This update also added three new modifiers, Crystal Forest, Timeout, and Hatchling Herder, note, these modifiers would later be removed in the 2.0 update.
 The update also added new skins, and added style tickets, as a new currency to buy skins and emotes with.
-Emotes also got changed, as now, you can pick certain emotes to auto play when certain actions take place.
+Emotes also got changed, as now, one can pick certain emotes to auto play when certain actions take place.

-A limited time September, 2024 update released 2 new characters into the game, Optimus Prime and Elita-1, a crossover from the Transformers franchise.
+A limited time September 2024 update released 2 new characters into the game, Optimus Prime and Elita-1, a crossover from the Transformers franchise.
 These characters could be obtained through this event.
-After the event ended, you could no longer get the characters.
-This event was brought back in March, 2025.
-This update also added stars chests, and changed progression.
+After the event ended, one could no longer get the characters.
+This event was brought back in March 2025.
+This update also added star chests, and changed progression.
 Upgrading Squaddies now gives star tokens, instead of portal energy.
-Star tokens could be spent on star chests, for super, ultra, ultimate, and new Squddies, note, the 2.0 update would later change what can be earned from star chests.
-Portal energy was changed so it's now earned just by playing battles.
+Star tokens could be spent on star chests, for super, ultra, ultimate, and new Squaddies, note, the 2.0 update would later change what can be earned from star chests.
+Portal energy was changed so it is now earned just by playing battles.

-A update, on December 16, changed the way the game was formatted, with four new "overarching" game modes replaced the old game format.
+An update, on December 16, changed the way the game was formatted, with four new "overarching" game modes replaced the old game format.
 The player is able to choose one of these four, and a modifier would be added to it.